 Overview

-A miter saw is the one tool that is almost every single woodworkers garage.
+A miter saw is the one tool used in almost every woodworker’s garage.

 And it is used for cutting almost every stick of wood that goes into a woodworking project.
-However, as easy as it is to use the one area a miter saw doesn’t excel is telling you the precise angle of the blade.
+However, as easy as it is to use, the one area a miter saw doesn’t excel in telling you the precise angle of the blade.

 The solution?
-This woodworkers gift of a quality aluminum protractor will precisely show you the blade angle in relation to either the fence (compound cuts) or the miter saw table.
+This woodworker’s gift of a quality aluminum protractor will precisely show you the blade angle of the fence (compound cuts) or the miter saw table.

 #6.
 Safety Push Blocks (Top Safety Gift)